-Furthermore, foreign exchange risk across Addiko Group entities is hedged via standardized instruments such as fx swap, fx outright and fx spot transactions.
-Addiko Bank concentrates its on consumer and SME lending, where derivatives are in most cases executed as side-business to support clients' needs from the above-mentioned focus business channels.
+Furthermore, foreign exchange risk across Addiko Group entities is hedged via standardized instruments such as FX swap, FX outright and FX spot transactions.
+Addiko Bank concentrates its business on Consumer and SME lending, where derivatives are in most cases executed as side-business to support clients' needs from the above-mentioned focus business channels.
 As such, all derivatives conducted with non-financial clients are always closed back-to-back, hence mitigating or even completely eliminating the trading activity influences.
 Pricing of derivatives is always completely conducted by respecting the market conditions.

-The models for products with embedded behavioral optionality are included in IRRBB framework and consistent with historical experience.
-Addiko bank calculates regularly economic value and NII measures with and without demand deposit behavioral model in order to isolate the effect of modelling.
+The models for products with embedded behavioural optionality are included in the IRRBB framework and consistent with historical experience.
+Addiko Bank calculates the regularly economic value and NII measures with and without the demand deposit behavioural model in order to isolate the effect of modelling.
 The none-maturing deposit model is based on the observed historical behaviour on the entity, currency and business segment level.
-Average repricing maturity of the retail none-maturing deposits amounted 3.40 years (4.98 only core part) while the longest repricing maturity is assigned to 10Y time bucket.
+Average repricing maturity of the retail none-maturing deposits amounted 3.40 years (4.98 only core part) while the longest repricing maturity is assigned to a 10Y time bucket.
 In terms of non-financial wholesale counterparties, the average repricing maturity was equal to 0.83 years (2.50 core part) with the longest repricing maturity of 5Y.
 Similar to the demand deposits, loans and term deposits are clustered combining products with similar characteristics (entity, segment, type, currency, interest rate behaviour, maturity bucket) and the ratio is estimated from historical observations.
 The modelled cash flows from off-balance exposures (loan commitments, credit card/overdraft limits) are incorporated as well in the IRRBB measurement.